-"Timetable Redesign" (TTR) is a project to review the current passenger and freight timetabling process in collaboration between RailNet Europe (Infrastructure Managers) and Forum Train Europe (Railway Undertakings), also shared with European institutional bodies (European Commission, Ministries, Regulatory Bodies), aimed at improving the degree of standardisation and efficiency of the railway system.
+"Timetable Redesign" (TTR) for optimal capacity management (TTR for Smart Capacity Management) is a project to review the current passenger and freight timetabling process defined in synergy between RailNet Europe (Infrastructure Managers) and Forum Train Europe (Railway Undertakings), in collaboration with the European Rail Freight Association (ERFA) and also shared with European institutional bodies (European Commission, Ministries, Regulatory Bodies), aimed at improving the degree of standardisation and efficiency of the railway system.

 The aim of the project is, in the passenger section, to respond promptly to the needs of applicants, to plan services in advance each year (comparable to air competitors) and, for the goods business, to achieved greater flexibility and quality for requests during the current timetable period (Rolling Planning).

 In the first instance, the Infrastructure Manager is called upon to define, in agreement with all stakeholders through medium-long term models (Capacity strategy and Capacity Model), the methods for allocating overall capacity.

 Moreover, the Temporary Capacity Restrictions (TCR) are considered, for which international coordination mechanisms and publication at predefined time intervals are also taken into consideration.